epirus-io/epirus.github.io/docs/getting_started.md

 ![Azure Marketplace offer](img/azure_offer.png)

-You will need to provide details of your managed ledger (or Ethereum/Quorum) node.
+You will need to provide details of your managed ledger (or Ethereum/Quorum/Hyperledger Besu) node.
 In your Azure portal, navigate to the Azure Blockchain Service instance you wish to use.
 From here click `Transaction nodes -> <your-transaction-node> -> Connection strings`

 Then copy the HTTPS access keys with node URL, such as `https://<your-service>.blockchain.azure.com:3200/<acess-key>`